“3. Leadership in the Church of Jesus Christ,” Handbook 2: Administering the Church (2019)

 Leaders encourage every member to receive all essential priesthood ordinances, keep the associated covenants, and qualify for exaltation and eternal life.
-Church leaders guide the efforts of priesthood quorums, auxiliaries, and stake and ward councils to help produce the following results:
+Church leaders guide the efforts of priesthood quorums, organizations, and stake and ward councils to help produce the following results:

 Families: Teach the preeminence of the home and family as the basic organizational unit of the Church.
 Emphasize the place of the higher priesthood in helping individuals and families qualify for exaltation (see Doctrine and Covenants 84:19–22).
 Encourage each family member—parents and children—to study the scriptures, pray regularly, and live the gospel of Jesus Christ.